UCONN HEALTH – Compliance Work Group Charter

 - Provide a forum for communication among the various units and programs within UConn Health for issues relevant to health/safety, public safety, and compliance.

-The Committee will review the components of this charter at least annually and update the charter, as necessary, to reflect current practices and needs.
+The Group will review the components of this charter at least annually and update the charter, as necessary, to reflect current practices and needs.